botcity-dev/code-of-conduct/english.md

 ## ⛔ Failure to respect the rules of this community, described in this document, will have consequences:
 - Publications and messages that are not following this Code of Conduct will be removed;
 - If you break any rule, depending on what happened, you may receive a code or an alert to leave the community;
 - If you suffer abuse, harassment, discrimination, or feel unsafe or uncomfortable with something or someone, report it to the organization.
-If the person you want to report is in the community's organization, speak to another person that is in the community's organization;
+If the person you want to report is in the community's organization, speak to another person that is in the community's organization.
+You can also talk to us sending an e-mail to [community@botcity.dev](mailto:community@botcity.dev);
 - Any unsatisfactory or dubious point in the current code of conduct must be taken and dealt with by the organization.

 ### References: